AnyaLeo/Project-Plants/README.md

 # Project-Plants

-(tentative) An app that recognizes plants via a photo.
+(tentative) An app that recognizes plants.